Natural gas furnaces need enough space and airflow to work properly.

 - Used filters

-If you have a cat, situate your litter box in another room.
+If you have a cat, place your litter box in another room.
 Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could circulate the stinky odors throughout your home.
+Plus, the furnace could circulate the smelly odors around your home.

-You should also frequently sweep by your furnace to stop dust from building up.
+You should also regularly sweep around your furnace to prevent dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or annual maintenance in Mobile, Farnell Heating & Air Conditioning Inc can expertly take care of your needs.
-Our highly trained technicians can fix any HVAC model or brand.
+Whether you have to have furnace replacement or routine maintenance in Mobile, Farnell Heating & Air Conditioning Inc can expertly handle your needs.
+Our highly trained technicians can fix any heating equipment model or brand.

 Call us at 251-471-2674 or use our online scheduler to get an appointment now.